Bacalao à la Veracruzana

 1 tbsp capers, rinsed and drained

-2 limes, sliced for serving
+2 limes, cut into wedges, for serving

 Mexican Rice